-The first meeting of this group was at Scotland’s Inclusive Growth conference was held at the University of Glasgow on 20th of October 2017.
-More recently, the group was formally launched at the OECD’s World Forum in Incheon, South Korea.
+The group was formally launched at the OECD’s World Forum in Incheon, South Korea, in 2018.
 This included participation of senior officials from the Governments of Scotland, Iceland and New Zealand along with Professor Joseph Stiglitz, a member of the Scottish Government’s Council of Economic Advisers and Chair of the OECD’s High level Group on the Measurement of Economic Performance and Social Progress.

 - collaborate in pursuit of innovative policy approaches aimed at enhancing wellbeing through a broader understanding of the role of economics – sharing what works and what doesn’t to inform policymaking

 - progress toward the UN Sustainable Development Goals, in line with Goal 17, fostering partnership and cooperation to identify approaches to delivering wellbeing